-A large number of clubs provide outlets for students special interests: art, ceramics, chess, debating, drama, photography, war games, Canadian Aeronautical Space Institute, international relations, and the Engineering Society.
-Other organizations such as Le Cercle Chabot (French Club), the Music Club (records and record players), the Electronics Club (including short wave stations) and the Entertainment Committee (for dances and other activities), and the production of monthly newspapers and college Year Books will give you experience in management.
+A large number of clubs provide outlets for students special interests, art, chess, debating, drama, photography, war games, Canadian Aeronautical Space Institute, international relations, and the Engineering Society.
+Other organizations such as the Music Club (records and record players), the Electronics Club (including short wave stations) and the Entertainment Committee (for dances and other activities), and the production of monthly newspapers and college Year Books will give you experience in management.
 Student participation is sponsored in national and international gatherings, various university-conducted forums, etc. Religious clubs such as the Newman Club and Iota Sigma are also active.
 Although some of the listed clubs are active at only one College, most are run in all three Colleges, depending upon interest.